Peru bores through Andes to water desert after century of dreams

 "All of this will be green," said engineer Giovanni Palacios, looking out over miles of brown shrubbery at a construction site he oversees for the Brazilian firm Odebrecht.

-Palacios is the director of the Olmos Irrigation Project, an ambitious and - until it starts in 2014 - unproven vision with a $500 million price tag.
+Palacios is the director of the Olmos Irrigation Project, an ambitious and - until it starts in 2014 - unproven vision with a $500 million (329 million pounds) price tag.

-It has included drilling a 12-mile tunnel through the formidable Andes to capture abundant water flows on the other side.
-That feat required a drill 1,000 feet long.
+It has included drilling a 12-mile (20 km) tunnel through the formidable Andes to capture abundant water flows on the other side.
+That feat required a drill 1,000 feet long (305 meters).

 It aims to fix Peru's most emblematic water problem.
 Rainfall on the coast averages six inches (150 mm) per year and the project is coming online as Peru's tropical glaciers, a source of fresh water for millions, melt away with rising global temperatures.